 About Kelsey Lynore

 Kelsey Lynore is a professional Tarot Reader currently residing in San Diego, CA. If you’d like to have your cards read by her, you can visit her at The Tarot Nook.
-You can also follow her on Google+ and LinkedIn, where she posts updates, recent articles from her website, and will gladly welcome you into her circle.
+You can also follow her on Google+ where she posts updates, recent articles from her website, and will gladly welcome you into her circle.